csrg-utfsm/ACSflix/docs/index.md

 ## ACSflix

+The logic in ACSflix is pretty simple:
+ * We use PUSH/PULL sockets to send the data.
+ * And a PUB/SUB channel to notify the worker of the End of Transmission.

+ - The minimum buffer size is 2 Bytes.
+ - Testings are performed over OSes with firewalls.

 ## HW Specifications
  * Computer A (Zoidberg): Dell Precision WorkStation T3400, 4GiB RAM DDR2 @ 800 MHz, Core 2 Duo E4600 @ 2.4 GHz, NetXtreme BCM5754 Gigabit